- 10 Ramsay Rd Pennant Hills

 - (02) 9875 2311

-Yes, a referral is required to see our Gastroenterologists.
+Yes, each of the gastroenterologists consulting from our practice require referrals from their patients.
 One can be obtained from a GP or Specialist that is treating you.
-A GP referral is valid for 12 months & a Specialist referral is valid for 3 months.
+A GP referral is generally valid for 12 months & a Specialist referral is generally valid for 3 months.

-Fees differ depending on whether you present for an initial (first) consultation, or a follow-up consultation.
 Each individual Gastroenterologist sets their own fees.
+Fees will generally differ depending on whether you present for an initial (first) consultation, or a follow-up consultation.
 The fee involves a Medicare rebate (payable by the government) as well as an extra out-of-pocket expense.
 This out-of-pocket expense is usually around $100-150.

 EFTPOS/ Credit Card is the preferred method of payment.

-We understand that sometimes things come up that are outside of your control.
-We require as much notice as possible (preferably at least 24 hours), as this appointment time could be offered to another patient.
-Please be advised that if you reschedule an appointment you will be offered the next available appointment.
+• Your gastroenterologist and our practice understand that sometimes things come up that are outside of your control.
+Please provide as much notice as possible (preferably at least 24 hours), as this appointment time could be offered to another patient.
+Please be advised that if you reschedule an appointment you will be offered the next available appointment with your gastroenterologist.
 If you do cancel your appointment within 24 hours of your appointment time or do not arrive for your appointment you may be charged a cancellation fee.

 Your medical file is handled with the utmost respect for your privacy.
-Our staff are bound by strict confidentiality requirements as a condition of employment regarding your medical records.
+Your gastroenterologist and our staff follow strict confidentiality requirements regarding your medical records.

-No. For general prescriptions you should see you general practitioner.
+No. For general prescriptions you should see your general practitioner.
 For complex drugs prescriptions you will need to book an appointment to see your Gastroenterologist.

 No, these are as stated.
 These “out of pocket” gap fees are above and beyond what the health fund will pay.